 That entails coordinating and streamlining the efforts of everyone working for an artist; agents, publishers, label A&Rs, PR people and others.
 It also entails making countless of sales calls and pitches, negotiating contracts and relentlessly pursuing opportunities – even when the odds are slim.

 Managers need to truly believe in their artists.
 It’s necessary for the job.
-To endlessly sell and receive NO for an answer most of the time.
+To endlessly sell and receive NO for an answer most of the time – and to get right back up and keep on selling.
 To be an objective sounding board for the artist, being able to say so when a product or track isn’t good enough.
 To be critical to the outside world – filtering out the nonsense and telling people how it is.
 With tact.
 And then still maintaining that belief in the inevitable success that’s coming in the future.

 Artist-manager relationships become very personal over time.
 I think it’s a necessity.
 The best managers are involved artistically, helping curate and develop the musical content and branding.
 These things concern creative ideas, which are very personal in nature.
 For artists to receive and appreciate feedback from a manager, it’s necessary to establish trust but also to have respect for each others’ authority on certain subjects.
 I can be critical about certain things to my artists, because they respect my opinions on those matters.